rohit19209/Financial-Data-Analysis/README.md

 Steps to use the prerequisite tools:
 1) Download the latest Anaconda distribution from "www.anaconda.com" and select Jupyter Notebook as IDE for computions.
 Save to your local system.
 2) Download the dataset from "www.kaggle.com" in .xlsx format and save them in a folder on your local system.
-3) Open Jupyter notebook in your local system and create a new Python file and perform the data analytical based computations.
+3) Open Jupyter notebook in your local system and select the python file (.ipynb) to see the analysis and Visualisations.